Gaston Maspero: Career

-After leaving university Maspero spent a short time in assisting a gentleman in Peru who was seeking to prove an Aryan affinity for the dialects spoken by the Quechua of that country to publish his research, but in 1868 Maspero was back in France at more profitable work.
-In 1869 he became a teacher (répétiteur) of Egyptian language and archeology at the École pratique des hautes études.
+In 1869 Maspero became a teacher (répétiteur) of Egyptian language and archeology at the École pratique des hautes études.

 Maspero fought in the defence of France in the Franco-Prussian war of 1870-71 and was granted French citizenship in recognition of his service.
 In January 1873 he presented the first doctoral thesis on Egyptology in France.
 In 1874 he was appointed to the chair of Champollion at the Collège de France, succeeding Emmanuel de Rougé.

 By the end of the 1870s he was regarded as the leading French Egyptologist of his generation.
 In November 1880 Maspero went to Egypt as head of an archeological mission sent there by the French government, which ultimately developed into the well-equipped Institut français d'archéologie orientale.
 This occurred a few months before the death of Mariette, whom Maspero then succeeded as director-general of excavations and of the antiquities of Egypt.
-Maspero later claimed he only took the position to prevent it falling out of French hands by being given to the Emile Brugsch, who was German.
+Maspero later claimed he only took the position to prevent it falling out of French hands by being given to Emile Brugsch, who was German.
 After a brief vacation back in France to organise his affairs Maspero returned to Egypt in September 1881 to take up his position.

 Aware that his reputation was then more as a linguist than an archaeologist, Maspero's first work in the post was to build on Mariette's achievements at Saqqara.
 He expanded their scope from the early Old Kingdom to the later, with particular interest in tombs with long and complete hieroglyphic inscriptions that could help illustrate the development of the Egyptian language.
 Selecting five later Old Kingdom tombs, he was successful in that aim, finding over 4,000 lines of hieroglyphics which were then sketched and photographed.

-In 1882 he led the first excavation at Lisht which resulted in the discovery of the eroded Pyramid of Amenemhet I.

-He dispatched Emile Brugsch to Luxor to supervise the removal of a cache of royal mummies that had recently been found.
+In 1882 he led the first excavation at Lisht which resulted in the discovery of the eroded Pyramid of Amenemhet I. He dispatched Emile Brugsch to Luxor to supervise the removal of a cache of royal mummies that had recently been found.
 Basing himself on his official streamer Maspero himself took charge of work at Zawiyet el-Aryan, Dahshur and Meidum.
 In October he had to endure a three-week long bout of dysentery, and before the end of that same year had fallen down a tomb-shaft, had an attack of rheumatism and a minor stroke.